Ultraslow serotonin oscillations in the hippocampus delineate substates across NREM and waking

 Summary:

-In this work, the authors recorded the dynamics of the 5-HT with fiber photometry from CA1 in one hemisphere and LFP from CA1 in the other hemisphere.
-They observed an ultra-slow oscillation in the 5-HT signal during both wakefulness and NREM sleep.
+In this work, authors recorded the dynamics of the 5-HT with fiber photometry from CA1 in one hemisphere and LFP from CA1 in the other hemisphere.
+They have observed an ultra-slow oscillation in the 5-HT signal both during wakefulness and NREM sleep.
 The authors have studied different phases of the ultra-slow oscillation to examine the potential difference in the occurrence of some behavioral state-related physiological phenomena (hippocampal ripples, EMG, and inter-area coherence).

 Strengths: